bacpop/PopPUNK/docs/visualisation.rst

 - `Microreact <https://microreact.org/>`__ -- a genomic epidemiology visualisation tool, displaying clusters, phylogeny and accessory clustering.
 - `GrapeTree <https://achtman-lab.github.io/GrapeTree/MSTree_holder.html>`__ -- a tool to visualise strains (designed for cgMLST).
+- `Phandango <https://jameshadfield.github.io/phandango/#/>`__ -- visualisation linking genomes and phylogenies.
 - `Cytoscape <https://cytoscape.org/>`__ -- a network visualisation tool, which can be used to create, view and manipulate a layout of the graph.

-- `Phandango <https://jameshadfield.github.io/phandango/#/>`__ -- visualisation linking genomes and phylogenies.
+At least one of these output types must be specified as a flag.

 .. important::
    If you run a visualisation on output from query assignment (:doc:`query_assignment`)